 As your business grows, it’s important that your SMS messaging campaigns serve every geography your customers live in.
 By checking for these key delivery features you ensure accurate, cost-effective, and data-informed delivery every time.

-Make sure that your SMS provider can support you and your business with the following features:
+Make sure that your SMS provider can support you and your business with a

 - Redundant carrier network.
-Ensure message reach your customers by choosing a vendor with a redundant carrier network.
-This means that if messages fail to deliver, they’re automatically routed to the next best carrier.
+Ensure messages reach your customers by choosing a vendor with a redundant carrier network.
+This means that if messages fail to be delivered, they’re automatically routed to the next best carrier.

 - High availability and reliability.
 Uptimes of at least 99.95% should be guaranteed by a service-level agreement (SLA).

-Spend your time reaping the benefits of a killer strategic SMS messaging campaign, not troubleshooting APIs or wondering whether messages made it to customers.
-By ensuring that your SMS API provider has these three reliability features available to you, you can rest easy knowing that if you need help, it’s there.
+Spend your time reaping the benefits of a killer strategic SMS messaging campaign, not troubleshooting APIs or wondering whether messages made it to customers, by ensuring that your SMS API provider has these reliability features.

-5. Require low, flexible, and transparent pricing from your SMS provider.
+5. Look for low, flexible, and transparent pricing

 SMS messaging should help you realize ROI, not eat up your budget.
 Make sure that you’re paying only for the features and data you use.

-No matter where you’re looking to reach customers or how large your SMS messaging campaigns are, your SMS API provider should offer the following transparent pricing plans:
+No matter where you’re looking to reach customers or how large your SMS messaging campaigns are, your SMS API provider should offer transparent pricing plans:

 - Pay-as-you-go pricing.
 Pay only for what you use with usage-based pricing.

 - Volume discounts.
-As your business and customer base grows, your rate should get cheaper as volume increases.
+Your rate should get cheaper as your messaging volume increases.

 - Committed-use discounts.
 Get a discount on your pricing if you switch from a pay-as-you-go model to a committed-use pricing package.

-6. Look for the ability to easily customize and integrate SMS provider features.
+6. Look for the ability to customize and integrate SMS provider features

 - Low-code development.
 Customize your code, and deploy quickly through visual, low-friction editors and reusable templates.

-- Built-in multi-tenacity: Segment your customers based on use case, spend capacity, or risk profile to track performance and billing.
+- Built-in multitenancy: Segment your customers based on use case, spend capacity, or risk profile to track performance and billing.

 - Detailed debug logs.
 Streamline troubleshooting with informative debug and error logs.